What expectations do you have of your

 what is an “acceptable symptom state” for that back pain patient?
 What can he/she live with?
 For patients with chronic non-specific low back pain (with or

-without active discopathy), 54% reported having an acceptable symptom
+without active discopathy), 54% stated having an acceptable symptom

 state at 1 month of care.
 Specifically, patient-reported acceptable symptoms involved